After months of rumours, Amazon's set-top box has been revealed at last. And at first glance it's a feature-packed entertainment monster.

 FreeTime mode also serves up a simpler child-friendly interface with whole host of free children's content from Sesame Street, Nickelodeon and more.
 FreeTime mode needs a password if you want to revert to the standard interface, for extra peace of mind.

 Price and release date

 The Kindle Fire TV will be shipping in the US from today, for US$99.
-We've contacted Aamzon with regards to UK pricing and release dates and were told that "Fire TV is not available outside the US at this time and we're not able to speculate on future plans".
+We've contacted Amazon with regards to pricing and release dates outside of the States and were told that "Fire TV is not available outside the US at this time and we're not able to speculate on future plans".